John McCain 2008 presidential campaign: Convention

-At the 2008 Republican National Convention, McCain was formally nominated by roll call on the night of September 3, following Palin's vice-presidential nomination acceptance speech.
+At the 2008 Republican National Convention, McCain was formally nominated by roll call on the night of September 3, following Palin's vice presidential nomination acceptance speech.
 McCain himself appeared onstage at the convention for the first time following her speech, telling the cheering delegates, "Don't you think we made the right choice for the next vice president of the United States?"
 McCain accepted his party's nomination the following night.

 According to Nielsen Media Research, almost 39 million Americans watched McCain deliver his acceptance speech, while 37 million watched Palin the night before.
 Television viewership was unusually high for both parties' conventions, indicating that the election season was producing compelling drama.

-Sarah Palin's Vice Presidential candidacy
+Sarah Palin's vice presidential candidacy

 Initial reaction

-After announcing Palin as the presumptive vice-presidential nominee, the McCain campaign received US$7 million in contributions in a single day.
+After announcing Palin as the presumptive vice presidential nominee, the McCain campaign received $7 million in contributions in a single day.
 According to a Washington Post/ABC News survey published on September 9, 2008, he had gained huge support among white women voters since the announcement; he had not only surpassed Obama in white women voters, but also amassed a lead of five percentage points in the Gallup polls.
 John Zogby found that the effects of Palin's selection were helping the McCain ticket since "She has high favorability numbers, and has unified the Republican Party."